olivier-stasse/lipm_walking_controller/README.md

 Now, the LIPM walking controller is running.
 The HRP4CR robot model will keep standing.

-_(if the robot fails to the ground, your hrpsys-humanoid is too old. please update all libraries with drcutl script.)_
+_(if the robot fails on the ground, `$ clear-omninames.sh` sometimes solve it.)_

+_(Even clear-omninames.sh cannot help you, your hrpsys-humanoid is too old. please update all libraries with drcutl script.)_

 ![standing HRP4CR](https://github.com/TsuruMasato/lipm_walking_controller/blob/rebase_stabilizer_ana/image/Screenshot%20from%202022-01-18%2018-28-38.png)